 Toronto Criminal Defence Lawyer

+The horrible Grinch gets convicted for criminal offences.
+If he had an experienced criminal lawyer he might have been able to avoid jail.
 William Jaksa is an experienced criminal lawyer in Toronto.
-He understands that you are not your charges and treats every client with care and dignity.
+He understands that you are not your charges, and you are not Dr. Seuss’ the Grinch.
+He treats every client with care and dignity.
 Book your consultation today.